What is Self-Employment Tax?

 Quarterly Estimated Tax Payments

-- Underpayment penalty: Interest on amount owed (currently ~8% annual)
+- Underpayment penalty: Interest on the amount owed (currently approximately 8% annually)

-- Penalty applies even if you get a refund when you file!
+- Penalty applies even if a refund is issued upon filing!

 | Quarter | Income Period | Due Date |